jackpal/AmahTV/README.md

 A: Use the regular YouTube app or the youtube.com web site to search for interesting videos.
 When you find a video you like, copy the link.
 Then use the Settings tab to edit the list of videos.
 You can paste the link into the "YouTube Link or Video ID" text field of the "Add video" and/or "Edit video" forms.

+Q: How can I log into my YouTube account?

+A: The Amah TV app does not currently allow logging in to a YouTube account.

-Q: How can I prevent "ads" from being shown?
+Q: How can I prevent ads from being shown?

 A: Ads are a part of the YouTube embedded player, and cannot be disabled.

 Q: How can I prevent "recommendations" from being shown at the end of videos?